Skip to navigation Skip to content Skip to footer

 Bio

 At MSU, he participated in the Famous Maroon Band as a section leader, Saxophone Ensemble, Concert Choir, and Chamber Singers.
-After completing his Bachelor’s degree, Mr. McElwain received his Master’s in Music from the University of Mississippi where he served as a graduate assistant for The Pride of the South Marching Band.
+After completing his Bachelor’s degree, McElwain received his Master’s in Music from the University of Mississippi where he served as a graduate assistant for The Pride of the South Marching Band.
 While at Ole Miss, he performed in the Ole Miss Wind Ensemble as the principal baritone saxophone player.

-In 2012 Mr. McElwain relocated to Vicksburg, MS to teach band for the Vicksburg Warren School District.
+In 2012 McElwain relocated to Vicksburg, MS to teach band for the Vicksburg Warren School District.
 During his ten years with the VWSD, Mr. McElwain consistently received superior ratings with his bands and developed his color guard programs into competitive, all-superior programs.
 Throughout the calendar year, he works with band programs across the state of Mississippi as a color guard and design consultant and choreographer.